Executive Director, Corporate Development MaRS Innovation

 Managing Director, Genesys Capital

-Prior to joining Genesys, Mr. Stiff worked at the Samuel Lunenfeld Research Institute at Mount Sinai Hospital in the genetic diagnostics arena.
+Prior to joining Genesys, Mr. Stiff worked at the Samuel Lunenfeld Research Institute at Mount Sinai Hospital in the genetic diagnostics field.
 This experience, combined with an academic background in biology, has provided significant technical knowledge of many areas of life sciences.
 Mr. Stiff completed a Bachelor of Science (Honours) from Queen’s University and an MBA from the Rotman School of Management.

 Brian Underdown, PhD